sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 Inside the default directory, create a `profile.ini` file (which we cannot call `blueprint.ini`).
-The primary job of this file is to tell `Dist::Zilla` how to establish your workarea.
+The primary job of this file is to tell `Dist::Zilla` how to establish your work area.
 The file works very similarly to how the `dist.ini` file works.
 But instead of processing modules, it sets up the template for your main module, generates other supporting files, if any, and assembles your `dist.ini` file.